Animals are angels, teachers, guides and healers.

 Predators respect other predators and usually give space and back off.
 I must choose to defend myself on all levels, to set proper boundaries.
 It may not be necessary to actually fight, but it is my right and responsibility to respect myself and my space.

 Holding my eye, he then began walking deliberately, confidently, proudly around his enclosure saying,

 “See me.
 Walk this way, choose your path consciously, deliberately, with focused intent and purpose.
 Use clear sight, stay grounded, and move with confidence.
 Own the space around you.
 In doing so, you will achieve whatever you need or desire.”

-When we know how to talk to animals, we discover that some of the best teaching and advice we’ll ever receive will come from the animals we’ve known, worked with and loved.
+When we talk to animals, we discover that some of the best teaching and advice comes from them.

 They all have something wonderful to teach us.

 Learning how to talk to animals is about sharing information energetically and telepathically.